jflournoy/old.jflournoy.github.io/_posts/2018-09-26-riclpm-openmx-demo.md

 ![center](/../figs/riclpm-openmx-demo/Variables over time-1.png)

-## Fitting a RI-CLPM in OpenMx
+# Fitting a RI-CLPM in OpenMx

-Below is the code to specify and fit the RI-CLPM with equality constraints (in lavaan [here](https://jflournoy.github.io/2017/10/20/riclpm-lavaan-demo/#adding-constraints-to-ri-clpm)) on the autoregressive, cross-lagged, and residual (for wave 2 and 3) paths.
+Below is the code to specify and fit the RI-CLPM with equality constraints on the autoregressive, cross-lagged, and residual (for wave 2 and 3) paths (see this in lavaan [*here*](https://jflournoy.github.io/2017/10/20/riclpm-lavaan-demo/#adding-constraints-to-ri-clpm)).

 If you're not familiar with OpenMx syntax, but you know what a latent growth curve model looks like, check out the [OpenMx LGCM example](https://vipbg.vcu.edu/vipbg/OpenMx2/docs//OpenMx/latest/TimeSeries_Path.html).
 You construct your model using a series of functions to create each element.
 Note that OpenMx likes everything to be very explicit, which can be a good thing.
 You should think about and specify reasonable starting values, and you should be prepared to put bounds on variables that have them (e.g., variances shouldn't be negative).
 I'll call these out as they come up.
-Also, a lot of the functionality is specified through path labels, and so I'll introduce some shorthand to create labels with similar or identical names.
+Also, equality constraints are achieved through the use of path labels, and so I'll introduce some shorthand to create labels with similar or identical names.

+## Data specification

 ```r